|

 -

 - How do you find people to trade with?
-Look at the Trading
+Look

-members willing to trade specially marked as such.
+to trade specially marked as such.

 -